Small Business Term Loans and Pros & Cons

 Finding funds to fuel growth for your small business is no walk in the park.
 The local bank used to be the only choice for loans.
 These days there are a variety of online and alternative lenders along with a number of financial products to choose from.
 Take out the right loan from the right lender and you’ve set yourself up for success.
-Get saddled with an expensive loan from a predatory lender and your cash flow could take a hit.
+Get saddled with an expensive loan from a predatory lender and your cash flow, business credit and working capital could take a hit.
 You might even get trapped in a dangerous cycle of borrowing.

 APR, fees, ease of application, time to funding and available customer support are important factors to consider.
 Perhaps the most important detail to consider is the loan term.
-How long will you have to pay back the money?
+How long will you have to pay back the money, and what will your repayment schedule be like?
 Short-term loans and long-term loans are both widely available for small business owners.
 Here’s what you need to know about each so you can make informed lending decisions.One of the most important factors to consider when applying for an SBA loan is the length of the loan.
 Short term and long term loans both have their own benefits and drawbacks! #smartbizloans Click To Tweet

 Short-term loans give borrowers a set amount of cash to be paid back over predetermined periods.
 Short-term loans include interest and usually involve smaller cash sums and shorter repayment periods.
 In fact, most short-term loans reach maturity in less than a year, compared with long-term loans that may last for years or even decades.